dotnet/AspNetCore.Docs/aspnetcore/signalr/get-started-signalr-core.md

 title: Get Started with SignalR on ASP.NET Core
 author: rachelappel
 ms.author: rachelap
-description: In this tutorial, you will create a SignalR on ASP.NET Core application.
+description: In this tutorial, you create a SignalR on ASP.NET Core application.
 manager: wpickett
 ms.date: 02/23/2018
 ms.topic: tutorial